Towards Measuring the Traceability of Cryptocurrencies: Introduction

-In this work, we provide the following contributions. \begin{itemize} \item We propose a model to quantify the fungibility of cryptocurrencies.
-Our fungibility metric can be considered as a generalization of the information-theoretic anonymity metric by Diaz et al.~\cite{diaz2002towards} for the cryptocurrency setting. \item We evaluate our new fungibility metric on major cryptocurrencies, such as Bitcoin, Ethereum, Zcash, and some ERC-20 tokens.
-For the first time, we are able to quantitatively assess the fungibility of crypto assets. \item The implementation of our fungibility metric is open-sourced and available for reproduction upon publication. \end{itemize}
+In this work, we provide the following contributions. \begin{itemize} \item \textbf{Quantitative theoretical framework for cryptocurrency (un)traceability.} We propose a model to quantify the traceability of cryptocurrencies.
+Our traceability metric can be considered a generalization of the information-theoretic anonymity metric by Diaz et al.~\cite{diaz2002towards} for cryptocurrencies and transaction graphs. \item \textbf{Empirical evaluation on major blockchains.} We extensively evaluate our proposed traceability metric on major cryptocurrencies, such as Bitcoin, Ethereum, Zcash, and some ERC-20 tokens.
+For the first time, we are able to assess the traceability of crypto assets quantitatively. \item \textbf{Open-source implementation.} The implementation of our traceability metric is open-sourced and available for reproduction upon publication. \end{itemize}

 The rest of this paper is organized as follows.
-In Section~\ref{sec:relatedwork}, we review previous attempts to quantify the privacy provisions of cryptocurrencies.
-In Section~\ref{sec:model}, we provide our system and transaction graph models.
-In Section~\ref{sec:theory}, we apply our model to cryptocurrencies.
-In Section~\ref{sec:evaluation}, we evaluate our proposed fungibility measure on the public ledgers of some cryptocurrencies.
-We discuss limitations and possible extensions in Section~\ref{sec:discussion}.
-Finally, we conclude our work in Section~\ref{sec:conclusion}.
+In~\Cref{sec:model}, we provide our system and transaction graph models and define our proposed untreaceability score.
+In~\Cref{sec:theory}, we apply our model to cryptocurrencies.
+We detail a few applications of our metric in~\Cref{sec:applications}.
+In~\Cref{sec:evaluation}, we evaluate our proposed traceability measure on the public ledgers of some cryptocurrencies.
+We discuss limitations and possible extensions in~\Cref{sec:discussion}.
+In~\Cref{sec:relatedwork}, we review previous attempts to quantify the privacy provisions of cryptocurrencies.
+Finally, we conclude our work in~\Cref{sec:conclusion} with open research directions.